 - ask you to empty your pockets or remove your jacket or jumper

 - ask you to show them something they believe is a weapon.
-The police can charge you and fine you if you refuse
+The police can you and fine you if you refuse

 - use a metal detector to look for something they reasonably suspect is a weapon.